 BIO

-Sing Brooks has contributed work to OpenStax at Rice University, AM NEW YORK, Bronx Times, and the Pulitzer Center, where he became a reporting fellow in 2020.
-He is also a Wagner Archives alumnus, a LaGuardia Community College’s Photography Program graduate, and a 2023 participant in the Lewis Latimer House Museum’s “Writing on Race & Immigration” workshop.
+Sing Brooks’ work has appeared with OpenStax at Rice University, AM NEW YORK, Bronx Times, and the Pulitzer Center, where he was selected as a reporting fellow in 2020.
+He is a Wagner Archives alumnus, a graduate of LaGuardia Community College’s Photography Program, and a 2023 participant in the Lewis Latimer House Museum’s Writing on Race & Immigration workshop.

-He currently lives in Jackson Heights, New York, with his partner Priscilla.
+He currently lives in Jackson Heights, New York, with his partner, Priscilla.

 ARTIST STATEMENT